konacurrents/SemanticMarkerAPI/README.md

 [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.
 In addition apps, like the [Semantic Marker iOS Apple App](https://semanticmarker.org/vision/testflight.html) are in various phases of development, also interacting with the same API's.

 > [!NOTE]
-> These messages are then run through the MQTT publish/subscribe system described [later](#mqtt-messaging-using-bnf-grammar).
+> Many of these messages, after security matching, are then run through the MQTT publish/subscribe system described [later](#mqtt-messaging-using-bnf-grammar).

 These fit an overall cloud and device interaction Semantic Marker™️   architecture shown here and currently hosted at [SemanticMarker.org](https://SemanticMarker.org).